auth0/docs/articles/cms/wordpress/user-migration.md

 ## How It Works

-When you enable data migration, the plugin will expose two secure endpoints that allows Auth0 to authenticate users using WordPress accounts.
+When you enable data migration, the plugin exposes two secure endpoints that allows Auth0 to authenticate users using WordPress accounts.
 These endpoints are secured with a secret token and can be set to only allow IP addresses used by Auth0.

 The login flow is as follows: